 The Science Behind Chatoyance

 The magic of chatoyance lies in the intricate interplay of light and inclusions within the gemstone.
 The chatoyancy effect is created when light reflects off parallel bundles of tiny hollow tubes or fibrous crystals inside the gem.
 These inclusions act like a myriad of microscopic mirrors that catch and reflect light in a concentrated band, producing the characteristic “cat’s eye” effect.
+Additionally, the background or base material of the gemstone can significantly enhance or diminish the visibility and intensity of the chatoyance effect, as a contrasting or clear background often makes the optical phenomenon more pronounced.

 The alignment of inclusions in chatoyant gems is crucial.
 The inclusions must be uniformly oriented at specific angles to produce the distinct light reflections that define chatoyance.
 When light strikes these parallel inclusions, usually aligned at right angles, it is reflected in a narrow, focused band that appears centred in the direction moved across the gem’s surface as the stone is rotated, creating a dynamic and captivating visual effect.